 - Conscientious objectors (those morally or religiously opposed to war)

-- Men serving with the National Guard or the Reserve less than full-time
+- Men serving with the National Guard or in the Reserve less than full-time

 Are there any people who don’t have to register?